nest/nest-simulator/doc/guides/random_numbers.rst

 .. admonition:: Don't do this in Python!

-   The randomization example below is shown only to demonstrate how you in principal could use random values generated at the Python level in a NEST simulation in a way consistent with NEST's approach to random numbers in parallel simulations.
+   The randomization example below is shown only to demonstrate how you in principle could use random values generated at the Python level in a NEST simulation in a way consistent with NEST's approach to random numbers in parallel simulations.
 You should only need to use this approach under very particular circumstances (e.g., if the distribution you want